-This garden is all about wild plants with a predominantly green palette, and experiencing a sense of being immersed in wilderness.
+This garden is all about wild plants with a predominantly green palette, cleverly designed to evoke a sense of being immersed in wilderness.
 By lifting the planting and intersecting a path through it, the plants are raised close to eye level.
 The height, form, texture and tonal values of the plants create a rich natural tapestry and the result is an experience of being engulfed by vegetation.

 At the garden's core is a place to pause beneath a dappled canopy.
 Weathered timber lines the sides of the walkway, which is strewn with leaf litter.
 Weathered boulders resonate with age.